TTP0/drone/README.md

 # TTP0 - DRONE by @DFIRENCE

 > "The DRONE script is a tool to deliver the usage of a custom workflow used for cyber security operations, and specifically
-> the use by security teams to manage incidents with a platform neutral approach where security practitioners can be enabled to achieve rather than constraining them to limitations due to a product's limitation.
+> the use by security teams to manage incidents with a platform neutral approach where security practitioners can be enabled to achieve rather than stalling them with limitations due to a product's constraint.
 " -@dfirence

 As of today, DRONE leverages the powerful open source project called "**TheHive**" as an example of using the DRONE workflow.